Colonel Jakov: "Hello? What is the frequency?" Archer: "...Kenneth"?

-Malory's rivalry with their friend Trudy Beekman is a reference to Lucille's rivalry with her neighbor/friend in Arrested Development.
-The actress plays both characters.
+Malory's rivalry with her neighbour Trudy Beekman is a reference to Lucille's rivalry with her neighbor/friend Lucille Austero in AD.
 Sterling even says, "Wow, you don't get along with your neighbors anywhere."

 The visual nod to actor David Rees Snell, whenever Archer is shown with a mustache.
 Not to mention, the fact that Woodhouse's dead love was named Reggie, which is a variation of REG (the initials of Snell's character on The Shield).

 Similarly, the character model for Archer as a child is strikingly similar to Simon's.

 Krieger's voice-actor has gone on-record saying that this was his favorite moment in the role, due to it being a bit of a nerdgasm for him.

 Krieger's many ill-fated vans, all of which have featured airbrushed murals of him as part of Rush album art, as well as appropriate titles (Exit: Van Left..., Vanispheres, Caress of Krieger, and Van by Night).

 The racers in the beginning of "Jeu Monegasque" are named Bell, Bivens & Devoe.
 The second race has participants named Moonsie, Bennett and Kotero, after the short-lived girl group Apollonia.

 In "Diversity Hire", Conway talks about a "Charles Whitman Sampler", which is a double reference on both Charles Whitman, a Texas mass murderer, and a Whitman Sampler, which is an assortment of chocolates.